 It's a country show, dogs are very welcome and they'll encourage you to enter them in one of the categories in the Fun Dog Show.

-They want everyone to enjoy a good day out at a reasonable cost, especially families, so under 16's get in free and adults for just £5.
-All profits go to charity and since 2005 they have raised over £44,000.
-This year they will be supporting local charities and good causes.
+They want everyone to enjoy a good day out at a reasonable cost, especially families, so under 16's get in free and adults for just £7 (Cash only).
+All profits go to local good causes and charity and since 2005 they have raised over £83,000.

 For those of you who might like to be more involved, stalls can be booked via email or Facebook contact, other contributors should make contact via email or phone and they always welcome help before during and after the fair as running the event is all voluntary.

 They look forward to seeing you in August!

 Facebook page for latest information.
 St. Ewe Parish website for local information and updates: www.st-ewe-parish.co.uk

 Please note: Entry is by CASH ONLY